NayabRasool786/messy-data-cleaner/README.md

-# 🧹 Automated Customer Data Cleaning Pipeline
+# Automated Customer Data Cleaning Pipeline

 ## 📌 Project Overview
+It is a part of my Data Engineering Projects Series

 This project is a Python-based **ETL (Extract, Transform, Load)** script designed to clean messy, real-world customer data.